-Insulin for Life Canada is a not-for-profit organization that collects and distributes donated in-date and no longer needed insulin, test strips and syringes which would otherwise be wasted.
-These are sent to recognized organizations with agreed distribution protocols to be donated to those in need.
+Insulin for Life Canada is a not-for-profit organization that collects and distributes no longer needed glucose test strips, insulin, and syringes which would otherwise be discarded.
+These items are sent to recognized organizations with agreed to distribution protocols to be donated to those in need.

 How are we funded and supported?

-(CanadaHelps.org charges a very reasonable fee to handle the accounting of charitable receipts.
-This greatly reduces our work load here at IFL Canada Association.)
+(CanadaHelps.org charges a small fee to handle the accounting of charitable receipts.
+This greatly reduces expense and workload at IFLC.)